 - Speeding Limitation

-Highways are, after all, fast-paced roads, but over speeding can be the cause of fatal accidents in Texas.
+After all, highways are fast-paced roads, but speeding can cause fatal accidents in Texas.
 The TDOT reported that over 17,000 crashes in 2015 involved drivers who were violating the speed limit or traveling at unsafe speeds.
 Similarly, drivers who failed to control their speeds to avoid collisions were involved in over 30,000 crashes.

 Many of the highways and interstates in Texas have a maximum speed limit of 75 mph.
 However, the limit speed is the maximum, and drivers should always be alert to change the speed as per the conditions.
 Because in foggy and raining weather or when ice is on the road, construction zone ahead, or when the traffic is heavy, you should adjust your speed accordingly.
 Exceeding the posted speed limit can result in fines, legal fees, court costs, and points added to the license.